katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 ## Simulating a Carbon Zero City

-This application shows a 4-part rollout of the predicted energy efficiency improvements and how they impact monthly average kwh per capita.
+This application shows a 4-part rollout of the predicted energy efficiency improvements from highest impact to lowest and how each wave of improvements impacts monthly average kwh per capita in Gainesville.

 In the simulation, the efficiency improvements take place every 6 months between Jan 2020 and Jan 2022.
-This shows how a city might track progress and plan improvements for reaching a carbon zero by 2035 goal.
+This shows how a city might track progress and plan improvements for reaching a carbon zero by 2035 goal by planning and tracking action in two year intervals.

 [![Simulation of Carbon Zero City](https://j.gifs.com/OMmoKY.gif)](https://vimeo.com/user108223732/review/500521198/9c9e9c5b1f)
 <br>